Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor and anisotropic optical activity

-Here $\overline{Z^{(m)}} = \mathcal{G}^{(m)}_{ab} Im(E^*_a H_b - H^*_a E_b) = \overline{Z^{ij0}}$ are one of the six realization of the zilch tensor density components, $m=1,...,6$.
-Since the coefficients $w_m$ are determined solely by molecular geometry, this expression generalizes the Tang–Cohen result: the chiral asymmetry in the excitation rate of a small molecule in an arbitrary anisotropic environment is proportional to the product of the molecular chirality and the corresponding component of the electromagnetic chirality encoded in the Lipkin tensor.
+Here $\overline{Z^{(m)}}$ denotes one of the six spatial density components of the zilch tensor, $m=1,\ldots,6$.
+Since the coefficients $w_m$ are determined solely by molecular geometry, this expression generalizes the Tang–Cohen result: the chiral asymmetry in the excitation rate of a small molecule in an arbitrary anisotropic case is proportional to the product of the molecular chirality and the corresponding component of the electromagnetic chirality encoded in the Lipkin tensor.